 2. When can I participate in the virtual race?

-You can record and submit a result anytime between 1-30 November but must submit your result online before midnight on the 30 November.
+You can record and submit a result anytime between 26 September – 26 October but must submit your result online before midnight on 26 October.
 Late submissions will not be accepted and you will not be able to appear on the official results if you do not submit before the deadline.

 3. When will I receive my medal and t-shirt?

-Finishers packs (including medals and t-shirts) will be dispatched at the end of the participation window (1-30 November) in early December and should arrive within 3 working days of dispatch.
+Finishers packs (including medals and t-shirts) will be dispatched at the end of the participation window (26 October) and should arrive within 3 working days of dispatch.
 You will receive an email to confirm when it has been dispatched.

 4. Do I need to run the whole race distance in one go?